 This time I’ll start with a bang and go straight to the heart of the matter:

 So we get it out of the way: Epsom salts for water retention really do work!
 Tested on my skin, as always.
 Sorry for the spoiler, but I couldn’t resist: D

 Anyone who hasn’t been there, raise your hand: swollen thighs, legs, and ankles, a phenomenon scientifically called “water retention” because, of course, it’s better than saying, “I have legs that look like two squishy sausages,” right? 🙂

 I don’t know about you, but I’m never the exception, so I’m always there complaining that I don’t know if my thighs have more cellulite or water retention.
-A tough one for sure.
+A tough one, for sure.

-But dear ladies, do not despair because I have the solution that works.
+But dear ladies, do not despair because I have a solution that works.
 Still, you already knew it because of my earlier spoiler, so going back to serious again, I put on the researcher’s coat, and I’ll give my personal experience:

 - What are Epsom salts and their benefits Against water retention

 - How to prepare a bath with Epsom salts the right way

 - How to make bandages Epsom salts if you don’t have a bathtub